lnay/lnay/src/routes/Home.md

-I'm currently on a break sorting some home-life, not looking to work before February 2025.
+I'm not currently in a job, to do some work on my house.
+In the near future I am interested in working to enable developers to express complex ideas for software/hardware at a higher level.
-However, I am still active on some open source projects, in particular the
+Right now, I am still active on some open source projects, in particular the
 [LaTeX extension](https://github.com/rzukic/zed-latex)
 for the [Zed](https://zed.dev/) editor.